monsoonmaelstrom/book2/book2.md

 “Obscenely large,” Giorgi supplies.

 Giorgi and Gavin grew up in a much more modest part of Branton, but spent a lot of time with my grandparents and me as kids, since their own parents worked such long hours running a market stall.
 Everyone thought it was the best way to keep the two of them out of trouble.
-I’m fairly confident none of them expected that I’d end up ensuring that Giorgi and Gavin were neck deep in all of this.
+I’m fairly confident none of them expected that I’d end up ensuring Giorgi and Gavin were neck deep in all of this.

 “For the most part,” Alex supplies.
 “It’s camouflage.”